andy8radshaw/sei-group-project-3/README.md

 password: pass

 ## Code Installation:
-- Clone or download the repo
+Clone or download the repo then in your  Terminal run the following commands:
-- Install NPM in terminal with command:  `npm i`
+- Install dependencies `npm i`
+- Start the database `mongod --dbpath ~/data/db`
-- Start server with terminal command: `npm run start`
+- Start the back-end server using nodemon `npm run develop`
+- Change into front-end folder `cd frontend`
+- Run the frontend `npm run start`

 ---